brainstem-org/brainstem_support/docs/datamodel/modules/installation.md

 ## Permissions

-Equipments inherit permissions through the experimental setup associated with them.
+Equipments inherit permissions through the setup associated with them.

 Visit the [permissions page] to learn more.